 What Are The Components of a Risk Matrix?

-In a risk matrix, the severity and likelihood of potential risks are combined to determine the overall risk level, which allows organizations in the oil and gas industry to prioritize their risk management efforts.
+In a risk matrix, organizations in the oil and gas industry combine the severity and likelihood of potential risks to determine the overall risk level, enabling them to prioritize their risk management efforts.
 Below is an in-depth explanation of each component.

 1. Severity